 - school and workplace bullying issues

-If you would like to access counselling please fill out the form here.
+If you would like to access counselling, please express interest by filling in the form.

 Please note: Please note this form is NOT for referrers.
 If you are wanting to make a referral for a client please call (03) 9663 6733.
 We do not provide the following services: Psychiatrists (can’t provide referrals), Legal Advice (we will refer you to Family Law Courts or Legal Aid), Mediation, Diagnostic assessments & Court Reports.
 Only provide your email if you consent to us emailing you.
 You WILL receive an auto receipt to this email address when you complete this form.

-Please allow up to seven business days for us to get back to you and note that we do have waiting lists for services.
+Please allow up to seven business days for our Intake team to get back to you for an Intake session, and note that we do have waiting lists for services.

 If you are in crisis and in need of urgent support please call Lifeline on 13 11 14 or 000